mrholek/GenesisUI/README.md

 #License

 Are you working on non-commercial project?
 GenesisUI is free for all non-commercial purposes, including evaluations, education, research, and personal projects.
-The non-commercial version of GenesisUI is fully functional but doesn't contain SCSS, Grunt & Bower files.
+The non-commercial version of GenesisUI is fully functional.

 License types: <a href="https://genesisui.com/license.html?ref=github">GenesisUI License Types</a>.